 A General Introduction to Eclipses and Eclipse Terminology

 A Solar Eclipse occurs when the moon gets in the way of the sun as seen from the Earth.
-It is a special event to see and only visible along a narrow path.
+It is a special event to see and only visible on a small part of the Earth at any one time.
+The most magnificent spectacle in the sky, a total solar eclipse, is visible along a narrow (100km) corridor of the planet.

 There is an amazing cosmic coincidence that the Moon is about 400 times closer to the Earth than the Sun.
 At the same time, the Sun is about 400 times larger than the Moon.
 What this means is that the angular size of the Sun and Moon as seen from the surface of the Earth is about the same in the sky.
 When viewed from the surface of Earth, both the moon and sun appear to be about one half degree in angular size – that is, about the size of your thumbnail when you extend your arm.

 Because the size of the Moon and Sun in the sky is just about the same, there are times when you might see a Total Solar Eclipse and other times an Annular Solar Eclipse if you are in the right location - the central path of totality or annularity.
 If you are outside this path you might see a partial eclipse or no eclipse at all.